balassy/wireless-thermometer/README.md

 A network connected thermometer implemented with ESP8266 and DHT22.

+## Status LED

+SmarTherm uses a single common anode (+) RGB LED to visually signal various events and states of the device:

+- Blue: The boot sequence is in progress.
+- Green: Measurement and updating external services is in progress, or a webrequest is being handled.
+- Orange: An over-the-air update is in progress, or the device could not connect to the wireless network and entered access point mode during boot.
+- Red: The last over-the-air update has been failed.

 ## Sending measured data to external services

 SmarTherm not only collects data, but forwards them to cloud services.